Footlights: Activities

 During term, Footlights produce the regular "Smokers"—an informal mixture of sketches and stand-up—at the ADC Theatre.
-The club also produces the annual Pantomime (in collaboration with CUADC) and the Spring Revue, as well as staging the winning entry of the Footlights Harry Porter Prize; a competition in which any student at the university may enter a one-hour comic play.
-The Footlights International Tour Show takes place from June until October, and travels to Cambridge, London, Edinburgh and venues across the USA.
+The club also produces the annual Pantomime (in collaboration with ADC) and the Spring Revue, as well as staging the winning entry of the Footlights Harry Porter Prize; a competition in which any student at the university may enter a one-hour comic play.
+The Footlights International Tour Show takes place from June until October, and travels to Cambridge, London, Edinburgh and venues across the United States.
 For information about individual Footlights revues, see Cambridge Footlights Revue.

+Membership

+Potential members apply to the organization at two times during the year, once at the end of the university's Lent term and the other at the beginning of the university's Michaelmas term.
+Students who study at the University of Cambridge and Anglia Ruskin University are able to apply for membership.
+Students must be at least in the third year or above in their undergraduate studies to apply for membership.
+Postgraduate students are also eligible to apply to be members of the Footlights comedy society.

 Former members

-This is a list of former members of Footlights who achieved notability after graduating from Cambridge University.
+This is a list of former members of Footlights who achieved notability after graduating from the University of Cambridge.

 Presidents

-The elected leader of Cambridge University Footlights Dramatic Club is known as the president, who is assisted by a vice-president, treasurer, archivist and several other posts to form the committee.
+The elected leader of the University of Cambridge Footlights Dramatic Club is known as the president, who is assisted by a vice-president, treasurer, archivist and several other posts to form the committee.

 Notable past presidents have included the following: